 Example text:

-FoF1.5 is indicted by a numerical value in units of 0.1 MHz with or without letters or by a letter only.
+foF1.5 is indicted by a numerical value in units of 0.1 MHz with or without letters or by a letter only.

 If we need to use qualifying and descriptive letters then we must ensure we align with the current list of qualifying and descriptive letters.
 These are found in section 2.3 (pages 34 -35) and a detailed explanation is in section 2 (pages 65 – 98) of UAG-23A).